Our Practice Areas

 When you think about protecting your family’s future, what comes to mind?
 For most, it’s ensuring that the wealth they built during their lifetime can pass on to the next generation.
 But this doesn’t happen on its own, which means you need to secure experienced legal counsel to help you with all of your estate planning needs.

 Learn more about how Theander & Grimes, PLLC can assist you during an initial consultation.
-Contact us now by calling (281) 968-9965 to get started!
+Contact us now by calling (281) 968-9965 to get started with our elder lawyers in Tomball!

 It’s never too late to start planning for the future.
 If you’re a senior citizen with an outdated estate plan or without one at all, now is always a good time to fill the gaps to protect yourself and your loved ones.